 In addition, both parties do not have to agree to a divorce in order to obtain one.
 Either spouse can make the decision to end the marriage, and one spouse cannot stop the process by refusing to participate.

-There are several different options for divorce and separation, including:
+There are several different options for divorce and legal separation, including:

-- Uncontested divorce: In an uncontested divorce, both parties agree to work together to establish the terms of separation.
+Uncontested Divorce or dissolution of Domestic Partnership: In an uncontested divorce, or uncontested dissolution of domestic partnership both parties agree to work together to establish the terms of separation.
 Either on their own or in mediation sessions, both parties come to an agreement about how to divide property and debt; whether either party will pay spousal support; and what type of child support, custody, and visitation orders you will need.
 If both parties can agree and present that agreement to a judge, the judge can sign off on it and it will become legally binding.

-- Contested divorce: In a contested divorce, the two parties cannot come to a mutually agreeable solution.
-In this type of divorce, the parties can pursue mediation to see if there are certain parts of the divorce they can agree on.
-If they are able to agree on certain things, those elements can be turned into an agreement for a judge to sign.
-However, for the other parts of the divorce—and for couples who cannot agree on any aspect of the divorce—it may be left up to a judge.
-In this case, both parties will present their case to a judge, who will make the final determination about property division, child support, child custody, visitation, and anything else the couple could not agree on.
+Contested divorce: In a contested divorce, the two parties cannot come to a mutually agreeable resolution.
+In this type of divorce, the parties can pursue mediation, and a collaborative approach to see if there are certain parts of the divorce they can agree on.
+This is the best method to try to attempt to collaboratively narrow the scope of contested matters which may result in litigation.
+If the couples are able to agree on certain things, those elements can be turned into an agreement for a judge to sign, and the remaining issues may be left up to a judge to decide.
+In this case, both parties will present their case to a judge, who will make the final determination about property division, reimbursements/ credits, child support, spousal support, child custody, visitation, and anything else the couple can not agree on.

-Keep in mind that California has certain time limits in place when it comes to divorce.
-The state of California requires you to be a resident for at least six months before filing a divorce.
+Keep in mind that California has certain residency requirements when it comes to divorce.
+The state of California requires you to be a resident for at least six months before filing a divorce, and one spouse must be a resident of the county in which the action is filed for at least three months.
 In addition, there is a mandatory waiting period of six months before a divorce can become final.
 In other words, from start to finish, the divorce process cannot take less than six months.

-Whether you are seeking a divorce or legal separation, it is important to be aware of your financial situation beforehand.
+Whether you are seeking a divorce, dissolution of a domestic partnership, or legal separation, it is important to be aware of your financial situation beforehand.
 Understanding the entirety of your finances will help you make important decisions about property division, child support, and spousal support.
 Before making any decisions or meeting with an attorney, do your best to gather the following information:

 No two divorces are the same, and Attorney Montes is committed to finding the right solution for your situation.
 When both parties can get along well and compromise to reach a good solution, mediation may be the best option for your case.
 However, certain situations—like custody issues or restraining orders—require immediate litigation or trial.
 No matter your unique circumstances, our legal team will work with you to arrive at the best course of action.

-If you need legal assistance for divorce proceedings or other family law matters, contact the Law Offices of Amy M. Montes today.
+If you need legal assistance for divorce proceedings or other family law matters, contact The Montes Law Firm today.
 Call (714) 731-8600 or contact us online to schedule your free consultation today.